The Philosophy of Boarding at Souls

 - More so than later years, Junior Secondary students are mainly in the same class all day.
 They see a lot of their friends and fellow boarders.
-In horizontal organisations they also live with them after school.
+In horizontal organisations, they also live with them after school.
 In a vertically organised dormitory, students have a little more space.
-Although they will still be with friends, they spend more time with other ages and the “hothouse” effect of lots of Junior or Secondary students living all day every day in each other’s pockets is lessened.
+Although they will still be with friends, they spend more time with other ages and the “hothouse” effect of lots of Junior Secondary students living all day every day in each other’s pockets is lessened.

-- Vertically organised dorms offer more opportunities for leadership for older students.
+- Vertically organised dormitories offer more opportunities for leadership for older students.

 - Vertically organised dormitories develop great “house spirit”.
-Organisation of house teams and events is much easier and students develop a real sense of belonging to their house very quickly.
+House team and event organisation is much easier, and students develop a real sense of belonging to their House very quickly.
 We want all our boarders to feel that they belong.
-Immediately you walk into a dorm as a Feetham boy or a Chad girl you have a sense of belonging.
+You walk into a dorm as a Feetham boy or a Chad girl, and immediately you have a sense of belonging.

 HOW ARE OUR HOUSES ORGANISED?

-- At Souls we have six boarding houses – Alban, Becket and Chad house our girls and Feetham, Page and Ramsay house our boys.
+- At All Souls St Gabriels School, we have six boarding houses – Alban, Becket and Chad cater for our girls, and Feetham, Page and Ramsay cater for our boys.

 HOW ARE STUDENTS ALLOCATED THEIR BAYS OR ROOMS?